 Does your metal fabrication project require welded assemblies to be held within precision tolerances?
 We can help with both MIG welding and TIG welding!
 Our MIG welding services adhere to the same exacting standards as our other manufacturing processes.
 Our experienced TIG welding service team is capable of bringing together even complex weldments and ensuring a quality finished product.
 Our MIG and TIG welding services will make your vision a reality!
 Send us a message for your MIG and TIG needs to get started.

 What is TIG Welding?

 TIG welding stands for tungsten inert gas welding and is also known as gas tungsten arc welding.
 This type of arc welding utilizes a process involving a non-consumable tungsten electrode.
 In this case, the weld itself is protected from contamination by a shield of gas during the process.
 Since there are limited sparks and fumes, this works to produce a clean and high-quality finished product.
-Some of the other benefits of TIG welding are the ability to work on many different metal materials in a variety of ways.
+Some of the other benefits of using TIG welding services are the ability to work on many different metal materials in a variety of ways.

 MIG vs TIG Welding

 TIG and MIG welding are similar in a number of ways but there are also some key differences to be aware of.
 The primary difference between MIG and TIG welding is that MIG welding melts the materials to form a weld while TIG welding works to fuse two metals directly together.
 The former is typically a superior solution for heavy-duty welds involving thicker metals while the latter is the best option for welding thinner materials in a cost-effective manner.
 When it comes to TIG vs MIG welding, the best choice depends entirely on the specifications of the project at hand.

 MIG and TIG Welding Services